Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: LEARNING CONTEXTUAL MONITORS

 \section{LEARNING CONTEXTUAL MONITORS}

-Our learning problem is inherently a contextual one, and can be naturally approached by drawing on techniques from the contextual bandit literature~\cite{lattimore2020bandit}.
-It is this choice that enables us to obtain formal regret-minimization bounds as we show later in this section.
+Our learning problem is inherently contextual, and can be naturally approached by drawing on techniques from the contextual bandit literature~\cite{lattimore2020bandit}.
+This enables us to obtain formal regret-minimization bounds as we show in this section.

-We restrict ourselves to monitors that model a violation probability using logistic regression \cite{logisticreg}.
+We restrict ourselves to monitors that model the violation probability using logistic regression \cite{logisticreg}.
 That is, given a controller $c$ and context $\xi$, we assume that there is some unknown vector $\theta_c$ such that the probability that $c$ violates the specification, given $\xi$, can be written as $\prob{Y=1|c,\xi} = \sigma(\theta_c^\top \xi)$ where $\sigma(.)$ is the logistic function, and $Y$ is a Bernoulli variable representing whether a violation has occurred.
-We also restrict ourselves to bounded monitors and bounded contexts, technical assumptions which are standard in the bandit literature, see (\cite{Das2024ActivePO} and references therein).
+We also restrict ourselves to bounded monitors and bounded contexts, technical assumptions which are standard in the bandit literature (see \cite{Das2024ActivePO} and references therein).

-Following the logistic regression model, we can then rewrite the regret as defined in our problem statement to:
+{ Following the logistic regression model, we can then rewrite the regret as defined in our problem statement by substituting the loss with $ \sigma(\theta_c^\top \xi)$.
+Solving the problem is then to find a policy that minimizes the following regret:}

-Learning an optimal policy $\pi$ thus resorts to solving the minimization problem above for the vectors $\{\theta_{c}\}_{c\in C}$.
+Learning an optimal policy $\pi$ resorts now to solving a minimization problem for the vectors $\{\theta_{c}\}_{c\in C}$.
 In the following, we define a matrix $\theta$ whose rows are the vectors $\theta_c$, and we describe a learning approach based on contextual bandits to learn this matrix.
 This overall process is shown in \Cref{alg:active_learning}.
 In our setting, a learner interacts with the system over a sequence of $T$ rounds.
-At each round~$t$, the learner selects a context $\xi$ and a controller $C_t$, and runs this controller on the system in that context.
+At each round~$t$, the learner selects a context $\xi$ and a controller $c_t$, and runs this controller on the system in that context.
 Before moving on to the next round, the learner observes the outcome $Y_t$.
 In our setting, $Y_t$ is a binary variable that tells whether the system using the chosen controller violated the safety specifications $\varphi$.
 At the end of each iteration $t$, the row $\theta_c$ of the matrix $\theta$ is updated with the values $\theta_{t,c}$, which are computed for a selected controller $c$ as the maximum-likelihood estimate (MLE):

 After $T$ rounds, the learner outputs a monitor $\pi_T$ corresponding to the matrix $\theta$, whose rows are the vectors $\theta_{T,c_1},\dots, \theta_{T,c_{|C|}}$.
 In the following, we provide details about the individual steps.